What is the probability that a vaccinated person is shielded from Covid-19? A Bayesian MCMC based reanalysis of published data with emphasis on what should be reported as 'efficacy': MCMC based results

 \section{MCMC based results}

-We run the model against the published data and (for Moderna) also those from the first press release, all summarized in Tab.~\ref{tab:vaccine_efficacy_published}.
-The MCMC results concerning the `efficacy parameter' $\epsilon$ are summarized in Tab.~\ref{tab:vaccine_efficacy} (for the reader's convenience the results of Tab.~\ref{tab:vaccine_efficacy_published} are repeated below it).
+We run the model on the basis of the published bare data summarized in Tab.~\ref{tab:data}.
+The MCMC results concerning the `efficacy parameter' $\epsilon$ are summarized in Tab.~\ref{tab:vaccine_efficacy}, to be compared with the published results, shown in Tab.~\ref{tab:vaccine_efficacy_published} and repeated below our ones for the reader's convenience.

 The MCMC based pdf's of $\epsilon$ are plotted in Fig.~\ref{fig:vaccine_efficacy} with smooth curves showing the profile of the histograms of the $\epsilon$ values in the chains.

 For comparison, the vertical dashed lines show the results of the pharma companies (`efficacy value' in Tab.~\ref{tab:vaccine_efficacy_published}).
 As we can see, they correspond practically exactly to the {\em modal values} of the distributions.
 This makes us quite confident about the validity of our simple model for this quantitative analysis, although we maintain that the single number for the efficacy to be provided is not the mode, but rather the mean of the distribution, as we shall argue in Sec.~\ref{sec:mode_mean}.
 However, some remarks are in order already at this point.
 In fact, although there is no doubt about the fact that the most complete description of a probabilistic inference is given by the pdf of the quantity of interest, it is also well understood that it is often convenient to summarize the distribution with just a few numbers.